GSA/ITDB-schema/VendorMeetingNotes.md

 # Weekly Notes from CPIC Vendor Meeting
 The most recent meeting will always be on top

+## June 29th, 2017

+**In Room:** Austin Moffa OMB (Contractor), Keith Ott eCPIC, Mitchell Jarrett OMB (Contractor), Nico Ojeda OMB (Contractor), Matt Bailey OMB OFCIO, Dan York eCPIC

+**On Phone:** Treasury, HHS, DHS, Oracle

+**Purpose:** Whiteboarding Session

+**Action Items**
+1. Text files process is between API, or Excel and the Agencies prefer Excel since that is the process they have been utilizing for past years.
+Follow up with Ateam.
+ * Note: What task is required from development team.

+2. PIID is not a valid request for future contracts.
+Confirm with Kelly to remove the Field from the FY19 Guidance.

+3. GitHub ownership for the FY19 Guidance, with a n synopsis of changes, as they occur, action is to speak with Kelly regarding further updates to the guidance.

+4. FAQs for FY19 Guidance, there was one for FY18 but nothing for FY19, I have attached the link for FY18 FAQs for your convenience.
+ * Official FY 2018 Budget Guidance on IT Capital Planning

+5. UII decision - when the previous investments are broken into the newer reporting methodology do they carry the UII over or should they have new UIIs?
+ * Our recommendation is when an investment is separated to follow the new methodology it should be carried over with a new UII.
+Much easier for traceability and future reporting

+6. Pending confirmation for field validation on “Optional Fields”.

+**Pending questions:**
+1. When an investment is broken into different types to meet the TBM requirements should it carry the same UII for the larger chunk?
+2. CIO evaluation should it be part of business case for major investments and different section for other investment types?
+ * Our recommendation is CIO evaluation should be a separate section regardless of the type of investment.

+**Weekly Commitment:**
+1. Updated XML Schema
+2. Updated Data Dictionary
+3. Update to Guidance – Justin will own this piece

 ## June 21st, 2017